MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 ![Firebase - Cloud Messaging - Server Key](../media/tutorials/firebase-copy-server-key.png)

-At this point, we have done everything we need in **Firebase** to enable push notifications.
+At this point, we have done everything we need in Firebase to enable push notifications.

 ### Chapter 2: Configuring the Google Play console

-When your app is ready, you will most likely create a **Google Console Project** to maintain a product **Play Store** page.
-Let's go though the process of creating a **GooglePlay Project** and linking it to the **Firebase Project**.
+When your app is ready, you will most likely create a Google Console Project to maintain a product Play Store page.
+Let's go though the process of creating a GooglePlay Project, and linking it to the Firebase Project.

-Start by visiting the [Google Play Console page](https://play.google.com/apps/publish) and creating a **New Project** as shown in the following picture.
+Start by visiting the [Google Play Console page](https://play.google.com/apps/publish) and creating a new project as shown in the following picture.

 ![Google Play - Console page](../media/tutorials/google-play-console-page.png)